DesiQuintans/tsv2label/README.md

 your dataset automatically; especially helpful if your dataset is hundreds of columns wide.

+It uses tab-delimited spreadsheets because they are:

+1. Editable in Excel
-It uses tab-delimited spreadsheets which are editable in Excel; easy to assemble by copying and pasting from existing messy data dictionaries;
+2. Easy to assemble by copying and pasting from existing messy data dictionaries
-can be cleaned and reshaped with regular expressions and multiple cursors; and can be tracked and diffed with version control software.
+3. Can be cleaned and reshaped in your favourite text editor using regular expressions and multiple cursors, and
+4. They can be tracked and diffed with version control software.

 ![](data-raw/tsv2label.png)